Addiction Counseling – New Mexico

 Alcohol and Drug Abuse Counselor (LADAC)

-New Mexico requires that applicants for this licensure have a master’s or doctoral degree in counseling, a counseling related field or a substance abuse related field from an accredited institution.
+New Mexico requires that applicants for this licensure with a master’s or doctoral degree in counseling, a counseling related field or a substance abuse related field from an accredited institution.
+The board may approve, on a case-by-case basis, applicants whose education is not in a counseling or substance abuse related field.
+One semester credit hour is equal to 15 clock hours of education.
+Qualifying education shall include 276 clock hours in the following areas:

 - 90 hours in the field of alcohol abuse